JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_seafluxn.rst

 * :code:`CSEA_ALB` : type of albedo formula.
 The following options are currently available:

   * "UNIF": a uniform value of 0.135 is used for water albedo
-  * "TA96": Taylor et al (1996) formula for water direct albedo, depending on solar zenith angle
+  * "TA96": :cite:t:`taylor_studies_1996` formula for water direct albedo, depending on solar zenith angle
   * "MK10": albedo from Marat Khairoutdinov
   * "RS14": albedo based on Morel and Gentilli 1991 and Salisbury 2014 eq(2)